 1.)
 The Laws in Wales Acts 1535–1542 made speaking Welsh in court illegal (in a country at a time where most people only spoke Welsh).
 Welsh was not a valid form of pleading in court until the Welsh Courts Act in 1942.

 2.)
 During the 18th century and the industrial revolution, it was reported that workers speaking Welsh down the mines could lose their jobs, the only family income in most cases.
-It was not passed down to new generations in fear that it would be detrimental to future careers and work opportunities.
+Therefore speaking welsh wasn’t passed down to new generations in fear that it would be detrimental to future careers and work opportunities.

 3.)
-The Welsh Not was a practice (reportedly started around 1840-1940s) where school children would be punished for speaking Welsh in school.
-If caught, they would wear a wooden plaque with the letters “WN”, and whoever was wearing this at the end of the day would be caned by the headmaster.
-There are reports of this still happening up until the 1940s.
+The Welsh Not was a practice that started around 1840-1940, where school children were actually punished for speaking Welsh in school.
+If caught, they would wear a wooden plaque with the letters “WN”.
+Then, whoever was wearing this at the end of the day would be caned by the headmaster.
+There are reports of this still happening up until the 1940s!

 We could go on.

-With falling numbers and lack of support against an ever-dominant English language, tensions started to boil over from the 1950s onwards.
-Protests erupted as Wales demanded basic linguistic rights.
-Fuelled by political events such as the drowning of a small village (Capel Celyn, referred to as Tryweryn) to create a water reservoir for Liverpool and lack of Welsh language representation on TV by the BBC, the protesting eventually led to change.
-The Welsh language campaign group (Cymdeithas yr Iaith) was established, a Welsh language TV channel (S4C) was established and the Welsh language was included on road signs – all a few of many changes during this period.
+With falling numbers and a lack of support against an ever-dominant English language, tensions started to boil over from the 1950s onwards.
+Protests erupted as Wales demanded basic linguistic rights, fuelled by political events such as the drowning of a small village (Capel Celyn, referred to as Tryweryn) to create a water reservoir for Liverpool.
+The protesting eventually led to change.
+The Welsh language campaign group (Cymdeithas yr Iaith) was established, a Welsh language TV channel (S4C) was established and the Welsh language was included on road signs.
+All a few of many changes during this period.

 What are the language laws in Wales?

-Over the last few decades, two main laws were passed that have laid the foundations of Welsh language rights:
+Over the last few decades, two main laws have passed laying the foundations of Welsh language rights:

 - The Welsh Language Act (1993)